jedwvv/BeginningCPPGame/README.md

 For example in Chapter 6 & 7 exercises, functions are rewritten to make them more efficient via the use of references and/or pointers, and so the main function is also modified in numerous ways.

 ### Notes:
 - Coming from a Python background, I challenged myself with the earlier exercises to make them more interesting, including additional features from the exercise requirement(s).
 These are commented in specific detail where it occurs.
-This is entirely for personal benefit.
+This is entirely for personal interest.
 - Conversely, as the concepts became more unfamiliar, it was more beneficial for me to directly address the exercise goals in order to focus on the new concepts.